sthenic/vltoml/README.md

 - `missing_ports` specifies whether or not to publish diagnostic messages if a module instance doesn't list all the available ports.
 The default value is `true`.
+- `missing_parameters` specifies whether or not to publish diagnostic messages if a module instantiation doesn't list all the available parameters.
+The default value is `false` since relying on default parameter values can be a intentional design strategy.

 ## Version numbers
 Releases follow [semantic versioning](https://semver.org/) to determine how the version number is incremented.
 If the specification is ever broken by a release, this will be documented in the changelog.